DLinIoTedge/dltrainBook/Edge/FPGA/Readme.md

+#  1. Deploy in in INTEL FPGA by using ONNX model
+  trt.py file is having sample code to deploy ONNX in FPGA

-#  1. Deploy in Xilinx Zynq UltraScale+ MPSoC ZU3EG A484
+#  2. Deploy in Xilinx Zynq UltraScale+ MPSoC ZU3EG A484